Katiebird Bakes

 Ingredients

-How a few simple ingredients can come together and create something this magical without the use of eggs, butter, or sugar, I still really don’t know.
+How a few simple, wholesome ingredients can come together and create vegan cookies this magical without the use of eggs, butter, or sugar, I still really don’t know.
 It’s baking magic.
+No flax egg or egg replacer needed here!

-• Old-fashioned rolled oats (gluten-free if needed).
+• Old-fashioned oats (use certified gluten-free oats if needed).
 We’ll be turning half of them into oat flour; see below for details.
 Alternatively, you can use commercial oat flour!
+I like Bob’s Red Mill oats and oat flour.

-• Olive oil (can substitute another neutral oil)
+• Olive oil (can substitute coconut oil, or another neutral oil, melted butter or melted vegan butter)

 • Pumpkin pie spice